bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

 constructors and references/names: e.g., "get input in reg" does not immediately recursively lower, but just marks that instruction as used and it will be lowered later in the scan.

+It is an open question whether limited recursion could be allowed either by (i) statically bounding the unrolling depth, or (ii) requiring some sort of substructural recursion, in the same way that some "total" functional languages used in theorem-proving (e.g. Coq) ensure termination.

 ## Linearization into Match Operators